A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Introduction

 The interactions between pulsars and cluster stars add accelerations to both the pulsar's spin and orbital parameters \citep{Prager2017}.
 These effects mean that globular cluster pulsars are not useful for certain high-precision timing applications, such as probing the nHz gravitational wave background, but the sheer number of cluster pulsars provides a rich dataset for probing physics such as cluster dynamics \citep{ClustDynProbes}, cluster gas properties \citep{Abbate2018,Prager2017}, general relativity \citep{FreireWex2024}, and the neutron star equation of state \citep{LattimerEOS,OzelFreire}.

 ``Spider'' pulsars are one of the exotic and complex types of interacting binaries found in globular clusters.
 Spider pulsars are a class of MSP with relativistic winds that strongly affect a close companion star.
 These interesting MSP binaries are so named because ablation from the pulsar wind causes mass-loss indicative of the MSP ``eating’’ its companion.
 The pulsar's ablation of its companion creates an ionized wind that delays or completely obscures pulses and perturbs the canonical ``perfect'' astrophysical clock.
-This ablated material may approach or fall onto the pulsar, or, more likely, be ejected from the system entirely.
+This ablated material may approach the pulsar, or, more likely, be ejected from the system entirely.
 It is important to note that this mass transfer mechanism is separate from Roche lobe overflow, even though the irradiation from the pulsar likely helps keep the companion inflated to approximately its Roche lobe radius \citep{Sivan2021}.

 One sub-class of spider pulsars are the redbacks.
 Redback systems have main sequence companions of mass M$_c \gtrsim 0.1$\,\msun \citep{Roberts2013, Chen_2013}.
 These redback companions are brighter and have larger radii than isolated main-sequence stars of the same spectral type \citep{DeVito2020}.
+Furthermore, redbacks have much more irregular, and typically longer duration, radio eclipses than other classes of spider pulsars.
 In the galactic field, such a system forms from a binary with a short orbital period and a main sequence companion that filled its Roche lobe.
-The over-representation of spider pulsars in globular clusters suggests that they may also be produced by dynamical effects that are extremely rare in the Galactic disk.
-Redback formation is not well understood (see \cite{DeVito2020} for a summary of formation paths), but must involve a significant period of mass transfer \citep{Chen_2013}, as redbacks also tend to be the fastest spinning MSPs (and the fastest MSP known is another Ter5 redback, Ter5ad, \citealt{Ter5ad}).
+There are 17 known redback pulsars in globular clusters\footnote{\url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/GCpsr.html}}, and more are likely to be found.
+Redback formation is not well understood (see \cite{DeVito2020} for a summary of formation paths), but must involve a significant period of mass transfer \citep{Chen_2013}, as redbacks are disproportionately represented among the fastest spinning MSPs, comprising 5 of the 15 fastest-spinning pulsars\footnote{\url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/GCpsr.html}} (and the fastest MSP known is another Ter5 redback, Ter5ad, \citealt{Ter5ad}).
 Once a system is visible as a redback, mass transfer isn't presently occurring \citep{Roberts2013}.
-Whether redbacks represent a temporary pause in the transitional MSP state, such as that observed in M28I and J1023+0038 \citep{Papitto_M28I, Stappers_tMSP, Patruno_tMSP} is unclear.
+Whether redbacks represent a temporary pause in the transitional MSP state, such as that observed in M28I, J1023$+$0038, and PSR J1227$-$4853 \citep{Papitto_M28I, Stappers_tMSP, Patruno_tMSP,Third_tMSP1,Third_tMSP2} is unclear.